ohcnetwork/docs/docs/care/apps/scribe/index.md

 -   **Backend  Logging:**  The  Django  application  logs  events  and  errors  to  the  server  logs  using  the  Python  logging  module.

-Additionally,  error  tracking  tools  can  be  integrated  to  monitor  and  report  errors  in  real-time,  providing  insights  into  potential  issues  and  areas  for  improvement.
+Sentry.io is utilized for error tracking and capturing errors from both the frontend and the backend loggers, offering real-time monitoring and reporting of errors.
+This provides valuable insights into potential issues and areas that require improvement.

 ### Appendix